-Toss the mixture and bread cubes together in a buttered 9×9″ pan.
+- Combine: Stir together the mixture with bread cubes together in a buttered 9×9″ pan.
 Let soak for 5 to 10 minutes.

 I like the edges to be crispy and the center to be soft (but not soggy).
 You’ll know it’s done when the edges are golden and the center is no longer runny.

 If you prefer a softer center, you can remove it a little early from the oven, or add an extra 1/2 cup milk.

 If you want to spruce up the recipe a bit, try adding in one of the following:

 - Raisins: Add in about 1/2 cup before baking.